b4dnewz/webpage-capture/README.md

 Capture a screnshot of the given `input` and save it to the given `outputFilePath`.

-Returns a `Promise<void>` that resolves when the screenshot is written.
+Returns a `Promise` that resolves when the screenshot is written.

 ### buffer(input, [options])